Epoetin alfa (Injection)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Fever, chills, cough, stuffy or runny nose, sore throat, or other signs of infection.
+- Fever, chills, cough, stuffy or runny nose, sore throat

 If you notice these less serious side effects, talk with your doctor: